George Xiaoyuan Fu: Passacaglia on a theme by radiohead (2020, world premiere)

 Schubert: Sonata in C minor, D958

-Debussy: Douze Études, L.136 In general, music defies plain definitions and simple themes.
+Debussy: Selection from Douze Études, L.136 In general, music defies plain definitions and simple themes.
 But if I had to pick a theme for this recital, it would be one of retrospection: looking through and acknowledging the past, and in doing so redefining the present and future.

 Retrospection means an invitation to reflect on fragments of the past, which are often "related more by personal history and mood than by anything concrete," as Olly wrote in the foreword to Ophelia's Last Dance.
 From this flotsam of memory, I've gathered this collection of intimate, stunning music, inviting listeners to weave it into their own personal stories.